camilleg/clockkit/README.md

   To collect and print statistics, `make clean && make profile`, run some tests (but not test-bindings), `gcovr`.
   To reset statistics before another profile, `make purge`.
   To cease profiling, `make purge && make`.

+## Roadmap
+When this software launched in 2004, lab software was pretty much restricted to desktop OSes.
+But by now, labs and makerspaces use many more software development environments, especially for hardware I/O:
+Arduino, musl, Raspi, and smartphones to name a few.
+The choice of mature scripting languages has grown similarly.

+Also, private wired 10baseT subnets have been pretty much replaced by WLAN, with much more bandwidth but less predictable performance.

+Finally, since 2004, C++ standards have improved and software engineering in general has matured.

+Therefore, these steps are proposed.

+- Continue modernizing the code.
+- Clean up the interface to other languages.
+- Implement integration testing.
+- Make reproducible performance tests for some use cases.
+- Extend multiplatform support beyond POSIX, for other microarchitectures.
+- For some use cases, reduce energy consumption, file size, bandwidth.
+- To better exploit the strengths and manage the weaknesses of WLAN, replace the lower OSI layers of the generic network stack with specific ones for Wi-Fi, Bluetooth LE, Zigbee, 6LoWPAN, etc.
+- Throughout all these, insert passes for optimization.
+- Explore more distant use cases that need clock sync, such as high performance computing, logfile evaluation, and security breach detection.